-The consolidated condensed interim financial statements have been prepared on a historical cost basis, except for biological assets, agricultural produce, and certain financial instruments that have been measured at fair value.
 The functional currency of the Company is U.S. dollar (USD).
 The consolidated condensed interim financial statements are presented in the company's functional currency, that is, U.S. dollar (USD).
 The operating subsidiary have Ukrainian hryvnia (UAH) as their functional currency.
-All values are rounded to the nearest thousand, except when otherwise is indicated.
+All values are rounded to the nearest thousands, except when otherwise is indicated.